seethespark/i-flicks/README.md

 i-flicks is intended for small teams or individuals who want a stand alone video presentation system.
 It will work with a few hundred or low thousands of videos and a handful of concurrent viewers.

 If you are interested in a larger installation please get in touch as that's the best way to make it happen.

+See [i-flicks.com](https://i-flicks.com/) for the working example.

 Getting started
 ---------------